plasmabio/template-python/README.md

-# materials-example
+# Template materials in Python

-Example repository to create an environment with course materials.
+Example repository to create an environment with course materials in Python.

 ## Try it on Binder